mahesh-sec/cybersecurity-journey/week4/day2/Readme.md

 # Python Port Scanner

-A multithreaded TCP port scanner written in Python using sockets, threading, and a queue for concurrent scanning.
+A multithreaded TCP port scanner written in Python using sockets, threading, and a queue for concurrent scanning, with a command-line interface via argparse.

 ## What it does